RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: Success of this task is based on the ability to create an application action and verify the app shows in the table.
 Further we should be able to validate that the channel was created and shows up in the pipeline.

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_5u2Th9YxF2jDgtT) about what the experience was like.

 ## **Task Seven: Modify a Placement Rule**